dev-xpeace/cubeCalculator/README.md

 # cubeCalculator
- Basic cube calculator with method
+ Basic cube calculator with method and return statement.